beckylakes/nc-news/README.md

 It's all thanks to my fantastic tutors & cohort at Northcoders for making this a great experience.

 ## Project Summary 📚
-The Northcoders News API is a backend service for the purpose of accessing application data programmatically.
+The Northcoders News API is a RESTful backend service for the purpose of accessing application data programmatically.
 Whilst providing information for front-end purposes, this project also aims to mimic the functionality of real-world platforms like Reddit, allowing users to interact with articles, comments, topics, and more!

 The database for this project will be PSQL, and we will interact with it using node-postgres.